Fiserv/education-platform-commercial/docs/FAQ/PhonesFAQ.md

     A: /phones/api/v1/persons/[personid]/phones?isWorkPhoneNumber=true

-9. How many active phone numbers can be stored for the customer?
+9. How many active phone numbers can be associated to a person?

-    A: Unlimited
+    A: There is currently no limit to the number of active phone numbers a person can have associated to their account.